 Nearly 1 million Syrian refugees reside in Jordan, half of which are children.
 According to UNHCR, over 80% live under the poverty line and are unable to access the care they need.
-In Jordan, SAMS operates medical relief programs, providing free medical services to Syrian refugees in Al-Zaatari Camp and in urban areas throughout the country.
-In November 2017, SAMS opened its own multi-specialty medical center in Al-Zaatari Refugee Camp, with the goal of providing consistent, quality care to patients living in the camp- home to 80,00 Syrian refugees.
-The medical center provides a range of services, including cardiology, neurology, pediatrics, gynecology, dental, orthopedics, and psychosocial.
+In Jordan, SAMS operates medical relief programs, providing free medical services to Syrian refugees and underserved host communities.

-Psychological and mental healthcare services are vital for Syrian refugees.
+Psychological and mental healthcare services are vital for Syrian refugees who have been forced into displacement, many of whom are children.
 SAMS initiated its psychosocial program in Amman as early as 2012.
-In 2015, SAMS began supporting psychosocial care for urban refugees in Irbid who have limited access to medical programs.
-This program uses art and play therapy such as photography, painting, and creative workshops to help individuals heal and cope with the effects of trauma.
-In 2014, SAMS established a dialysis center in Irbid to provide Syrian refugees suffering from chronic illnesses and kidney diseases access to the treatment they need to live a normal life.
+Since then, SAMS has been providing psychosocial care to refugees in Amman and Irbid who have limited access to these services.
+These programs use art and play therapy such as photography, painting, and creative workshops to help individuals heal and cope with the effects of trauma.